stevemman/Database-Management-System/README.md

 # Version 1.0 is online!
 The first version of the app is complete, all the basic functionality is present in this version.
 Future versions will include bugfixes GUI changes and occasionally some added features.

+# Version 1.1 is online!
+  -- Changed Insert to Insert/Dispatch now you no longer have to input negative quantities if you want to remove items.
+  -- Added Administrator mode in StationSelector so that it is possible to input new PN's to the Database.
+  -- Changed background colors for all the windows.
+  -- Changed the way isLastStation is calculated.
+  -- Added a new table to the database to calculate lastStation dynamically.